susestudio/studio-help/200_create/170_exporting.md

 For both use cases you need the KIWI export file.
 The KIWI export file is a compressed tar file, which contains all the necessary configurations to build your appliance without SUSE Studio.
-The KIWI export file is available when you go to the build tab of your appliance and click the 'Export your appliance\'s KIWI configuration' link to activate the download.
+The KIWI export file is available when you go to the build tab of your appliance and click the 'Export your appliance's KIWI configuration' link to activate the download.

 ## Build your appliance locally with KIWI